 Currents generated by ICCP systems and sacrificial anodes can enter the propeller shaft through the propeller.
 If left undrained, this can cause stray currents that might cause corrosion in the propeller shaft bearings or gearboxes.

-Our shaft grounding systems drain any current sent out by the anodes.
+Our shaft grounding (shaft earthing) systems drain any current sent out by the anodes.
 This prevents corrosion and premature failure of vital parts of the propulsion train.
 Generally speaking, every propeller shaft on a ship should be fitted with a grounding system.